-London's theatre calendars are flooded with acclaimed shows, big names and hotshot directors, and there's no way anyone can see them all.
-As a starting point, the Time Out theatre team have picked ten shows opening in London this June that you won't regret booking for.
+London's theatre calendar is flooded with exciting new shows, big names and hotshot directors, and there's no way anyone can see them all.
+But here the Time Out theatre team have picked ten shows opening in London this month that you won't regret booking for.